goccmack/goutil/README.md

 - angle is a utility library for angles, including cosine similarity and random angles.
 - ioutil contains functions to write directories and files.
+- log: logging to sets of log files
 - stringset contains operations on sets of string.
 - stringslice contains operations on slices of string.